Why users care about how you write code

 I totally agree with this statement, but I believe that it has broader implications than Ryan's suggesting.

 At a previous employer, I was asked to add a single checkbox and label to the contents of a popover.
 When asked how long this would take, I considered that the logic for that part of the app was in a Backbone view that was over 1,000 lines long and it extended another Backbone view that was over 2,000 lines long.
 I estimated it would take a week, and the PM was horrified.
-What's worse is it actually took somewhere around two or three weeks.
+What's worse is it actually took closer to three weeks. 😱

 Why did it take so long?
 The code was unmaintainable.
 I was able to add the checkbox easily enough, but getting the data from the checkbox to update the model was a nightmare.
 If that wasn't enough, the number of bugs I introduced with my hacky example was frightening because (of course) those files had leaky abstractions all over the place and absolutely no tests.